ryanjob42/polyhedral_notes/Inria AlphaZ/Installation Instructions.md

 In the "Project Explorer" window, right-click the project you created and select `New > Folder`.
 Using the `Folder name` textbox, name the folder `resources` and click `Finish`.
 Right-click that folder and select `New > File`.
-On the "File" screen which appears, give the file a name such as "Install Test.alpha" and click `Finish`.
+On the "File" screen which appears, give the file a name such as "InstallTest.alpha" and click `Finish`.
+Note: putting spaces in the name can cause issues sometimes, so it's best to avoid them.
+If it asks if you want to convert the project to an Xtext project, click No.

+Note: instead of manually creating this file, you can download it from here and load it into Eclipse.
 In the "Project Explorer" window, navigate to that newly created Alpha file, and double-click it.
-If a window appears asking if you want to convert the project to an "Xtext project", click `No`.
+Again, if a window appears asking if you want to convert the project to an "Xtext project", click `No`.
 Write any Alpha program in this file, such as the one below, then save the file.

 ```
+package installTest {
   affine InstallTest [N] -> {: N>0}
     inputs  X: [N]
     outputs Y: [N]
     let Y[i] = X[N-i-1];
   .
+}
 ```

 In the "Project Explorer" window, right-click the project you created and select `New > Package`.
-In the "Java Package" screen that appears, give the package a name.
+In the "Java Package" screen that appears, give the package a name (the example uses "installTest").
-If you added a package declaration in the Alpha program (the example did not), set the name of the package to be the same as the package declaration in the program.
+If you added a package declaration in the Alpha program (the example uses "installTest"), set the name of the package to be the same as the package declaration in the program.
 Leave all other options as the defaults, and click `Finish`.

+Note: instead of these steps, you can download the file from this repo and load it into Eclipse.
 Right-click the newly created package and select `New > Other`.
 In the "Select a wizard" screen that appears, select `Xtend > Xtend Class` and click `Next`.
 Name the class ("InstallTestCompile" for example),